moueenkhan/openinovationapie2e/README.md

    - **Purpose**: Test reports generated inside the Docker container are saved to a directory on the host machine for easy access.
    - **Configuration**: The volume mount is configured in the `docker-compose.yml` file to map the container’s report directory to a local directory.

+### API Details and Improvements

+1. **Status Codes**:
+   - The status code for creating a model should be `201 Created` instead of `200 OK`.
+Update the API to reflect this correct status code.

+2. **API Documentation**:
+   - **Example Request and API Description**: Ensure that the API documentation includes example requests and detailed descriptions of the API endpoints.
+This helps in understanding the expected request formats and responses.

+3. **API Spec**:
+   - **Handling Null Values**: The API spec uses `oneOf` and `anyOf` to allow `null` or `string` types for model IDs.
+Update the tests and documentation to handle these cases appropriately.
+Ensure that null values are properly managed and documented.

+4. **Response Improvement**:
+   - **Delete API**: The response for the delete API should provide meaningful information instead of returning null.
+Consider updating the API to return a status message or confirmation of deletion.

+5. **Inference Performance**:
+   - **Performance Issues**: The inference server may be slow and prone to errors, returning `500 Internal Server Error` frequently.
+Ensure you are using valid model names from Hugging Face.
+Optimize the server or investigate the cause of the delay to improve reliability.

 ### Running Tests Locally

 1. **Prerequisites**: